A few people are making a lot of money from the medical needs of others.

 Americans don’t need people caring for them that chose healthcare as a career because the degree was free.

 Healthcare workers need to have some skin in the game, especially if they are in dermatology.

-One problem in healthcare is the occassional shortage of nurses.
+One problem in healthcare is the occasional shortage of nurses.

 One reason for this is the shortage of nursing teachers, who must be nurses themselves, but can make more money practicing nursing than teaching nursing.

-If this is the case, why is a nursing edcation so expensive?
+If this is the case, why is a nursing education so expensive?
 Who is getting all the gravy?

 Good idea, right?
 Yes, Quality Control.